arnavt78/Popup-Prompt/README.md

 ### Legacy Version

-Version **1.1.0** included...

--   Added `componentImage` method to the `Popup` class.
-This can be used to add any type of image.
--   Added relative path support to icons and images for the `Popup` class.
--   Added support for non-resizable `Popup` windows.
--   Added discriptive errors.
--   Added real-life example in `README`.

-### Coming Version

-_Note: The items below may change at any time._

-Version **1.1.5** is set to include...
+Version **1.1.5** included...

 -   Added `componentListBox` method to the `Popup` class.
 This is used to allow the user to select an available option.
 -   Added new `showCredentials` function.
 This asks the user for their username and password of any account (which you can specifiy). _Note: The username and password will be returned, so you will have to validate it._
 -   Fixed a few minor bugs and code format.
+-   Resolved the issue where icons and images would not show up correctly ([#5](https://github.com/arnavthorat78/Popup-Prompt/issues/5)).

+### Coming Version

+_Note: The items below may change at any time._

+Version **1.2.0** is set to include...

+-   Added a new methods in the `Popup` class called `componentCalendar`.
+This displays a calendar for the user to select a date from.
+-   Fixed a few bugs.

 ## Usage

-There are currently two methods, two constants, and one class available.
+There are currently three methods, two constants, and one class available.
 They will be shown below.

 ### Constant: `VERSION`